 Bordering Hungary, Italy, and countries of the former Yugoslavia, Croatia’s territory is fortunate to span some 90% of the east Adriatic Sea coast.

 In the eastern part of Croatia, you’ll find plains, fields, oak woods, and wetland landscapes.
 The urban center features Austro-Hungarian architecture reminiscent of Vienna or Budapest with many medieval walls and castles.

 Moving westward you’ll find high mountain ranges, lakes, pine forests, and the sea.
 Stretching south are more than 600 km of coastline and more than 1,000 islands with beautiful beaches, bays, and port towns with Mediterranean architecture.

 Croatia has a long tradition in the film industry, and the country offers a tax rebate for foreign film productions.
 Crews here have worked on Hollywood productions dating back to the 1950’s.
-More recently, production house Caviar and Warner Bros.
-Television have tapped into our expertise for their narrative projects.
+More recently, production house Caviar and Netflix have tapped into our expertise for their narrative projects.

 The Croatian capital of Zagreb is where camera, grip, and lighting rentals, as well as production teams, are stationed.
 Good transport links minimize the distance between different locations.